tamesj/tamesj/README.md

 - 👋 Hi, I’m @tamesj
-- 👀 I’m interested in Software
+- 👀 I’m interested in tavel, Space, AI
-- 🌱 I’m a student currently learning Software Development
+- 🌱 I’m currently learning Python/Sofware Development.
-- 📫 How to reach me
+- 📫 How to reach me-email.

 <!---
 tamesj/tamesj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.